olakara/olakara.github.io/_posts/2014-07-25-moving-to-jekyll.md

 My urge made me look for CMS solutions other than Blogger.
 The best bet was Wordpress (for many obvious reasons).
 But then I came across many developers and githubbers using static sites!!
 In less than an hour, I was up and running my [development site on OpenShift](http://blog-olakara.rhcloud.com).
 I decided to setup my own rules and here it is:

-1. Make the site using Jekyll static site generator.
+1.Make the site using Jekyll static site generator.
-2. Get a domain for myself.
+2.Get a domain for myself.
-3. Make my own theme for the site.
+3.Make my own theme for the site.
-4. Open source the theme under MIT License.
+4.Open source the theme under MIT License.
-5. Publish more articles than before (When I was hosting my blog on Blogger).
+5.Publish more articles than before (When I was hosting my blog on Blogger).

 I have fulfilled most of my promises that I made.
 It has been fun building the theme and functionality of site from scratch (I am not a Ruby or Liquid expert but I assure you don't have to be one to make a beautiful site).
 The theme of is freely [available on Github](https://github.com/olakara/JekyllMetro) for you to use, explore and contribute.
 I would like to hear your comments about this site and its theme.
 In coming days, I will me migrating few of my articles from my old blog.